MicrosoftDocs/winrt-api/windows.ui.xaml.controls/autosuggestbox.md

 # Windows.UI.Xaml.Controls.AutoSuggestBox

 ## -description

-Represents a text control that makes suggestions to users as they type.
+Represents a text control that makes suggestions to users as they enter text using a keyboard or pen (using ink and handwriting recognition).
 The app is notified when text has been changed by the user and is responsible for providing relevant suggestions for this control to display.

 ## -xaml-syntax

 ```xaml
 <AutoSuggestBox .../>
 ```

 ## -remarks

 Use an [AutoSuggestBox](autosuggestbox.md) to provide a list of suggestions for a user to select from as they type.

 By default, the text entry box doesn’t have a query button shown.
 You can set the [QueryIcon](autosuggestbox_queryicon.md) property to add a button with the specified icon on the right side of the text box.
 For example, to make the [AutoSuggestBox](autosuggestbox.md) look like a typical search box, add a ‘find’ icon, like this.

 ```xaml
 <AutoSuggestBox QueryIcon="Find"/>